A note on the deaths of Edward II

 The survival of Edward II to 1330

 Before discussing the evidence, it is necessary to say something about how the ex-king's 'survival' was possible, considering that a royal funeral took place in December 1327.
 Edward II’s face was not exhibited to the public in any way, and there is no evidence that anyone sought to confirm his identity after the announcement of his death.
 A corpse was covered entirely in cerecloth and taken to Gloucester in a lead coffin, and buried three months later after much show but no exposure of the face.
 Murimuth is the only chronicler who refers to the ex-king's lying-in-state, and he mentions that his body was seen only ‘superficially’ by the people of Bristol and Gloucestershire.
 Obviously the royal hearse, covered in painted carvings, armour and candles, confirmed to people that Edward II was dead, and a wooden effigy of the king was clothed in royal garments and displayed above the coffin.
 But no one actually saw the corpse.
 Some of those present at the funeral later believed he was still alive in 1330.
-(This aspect is fully discussed on pages 1182-3 of my article in the English Historical Review)
+(This aspect is fully discussed on pages 1182-3 of my article in the English Historical Review, reprinted in Medieval Intrigue).

 The first thing to observe is that this body of information was not recorded by a bunch of politically unimportant malcontents.
 The above list represents the views of, respectively: